emcrisostomo/fswatch/README.md

 Please, read the _Compatibility Issues with fswatch v.
 0.x_ section for further information.

+By default `fswatch` chooses the best monitor available on the current platform, in terms of performance and resource consumption.
+If the user wishes to specify a different monitor, the `-m` option can be used to specify the monitor by name:

+    $ fswatch -m kqueue_monitor path

+The list of available monitors can be obtained with the `-h` option.

 For more information, refer to the `fswatch` man page.

 Bug Reports